Van Morrison: Religion and spirituality

 Morrison and his family have been affiliated with St Donard's Parish Church, an Anglican congregation of the Church of Ireland located in east Belfast.
 During the Troubles, the area was described as "militantly Protestant", although Morrison's parents have always been freethinkers, with his father openly declaring himself an atheist and his mother being connected to Jehovah's Witnesses at one point.
-Van Morrison had been linked to Scientology in the early 1980s and even thanked its founder, L. Ron Hubbard, in one of his songs.
+Van Morrison was linked to Scientology for a short time and thanked its founder, L. Ron Hubbard, in one of his songs.
 Later, he became wary of religion, saying: "I wouldn't touch it with a 10-foot pole."
 He also said it is important to distinguish spirituality from religion: "Spirituality is one thing, religion ... can mean anything from soup to nuts, you know?
 But it generally means an organisation, so I don't really like to use the word, because that's what it really means.
 It really means this church or that church ... but spirituality is different, because that's the individual."